darryldecode/laravel-starter-kit/readme.md

 $Group->addPermission($permission,$permissionValue); // true or false

-NOTE: if the permission is already exist on the user, it will just update the value.
+NOTE: if the permission is already exist on the group, it will just update the value.

 // remove a permission
 $Group->removePermission($permissionID|$permissionObject);